-- .48 The application of IFRS can result in different accounting treatments depending on the accounting policies adopted and, in the case of financial instruments, the initial designation of such instruments.
+.47 The application of IFRS can result in different accounting treatments, depending on the accounting policies adopted and, in the case of financial instruments, the initial designation of such instruments.

 These choices should be borne in mind from an operating/trading versus platform point of view, as a specific accounting policy choice may imply a certain intention and has the potential to affect headline earnings differently.
-Accounting policy choices affect earnings, which affect the IAS 33 earnings per share and therefore headline earnings per share (as headline earnings is based on earnings used for earnings per share); these accounting policy choices cannot be 'fixed' in the headline earnings calculation. - .49 Examples of accounting policy choices that affect income include the initial designation of financial instruments in terms of IAS 39 -Financial Instruments: Recognition and Measurement, which can result in re-measurements going initially to equity as opposed to the income statement.
-A further example arises under IAS 19 - Employee Benefits, where an entity can elect to recognise actuarial gains or losses within the income statement or outside of profit or loss in a statement of recognised income and expense.
-The choice to take the actuarial gains or losses to profit or loss includes these gains or losses within headline earnings, while the choice to reflect them in a statement of recognised income or expense excludes them from headline earnings.
+Accounting policy choices affect earnings, which affect the IAS 33 earnings per share and therefore headline earnings per share (as headline earnings is based on earnings used for earnings per share); these accounting policy choices cannot be "fixed" in the headline earnings calculation.

+.48 Examples of accounting policy choices that affect income include the initial designation of financial instruments in terms of IAS 39 - Financial Instruments: Recognition and Measurement, which can result in re-measurements going initially to other comprehensive income as opposed to profit and loss.
+A further example arises under IAS 19 - Employee Benefits, where an entity can elect to recognise actuarial gains or losses within profit and loss or outside of profit or loss and in other comprehensive income.
+The choice to take the actuarial gains or losses to profit or loss includes these gains or losses within headline earnings, while the choice to reflect them in other comprehensive income excludes them from headline earnings.
 Another example is the application of IFRS 6 - Exploration for and Evaluation of Mineral Resources.
 Some mining companies expense exploration and evaluation costs as incurred, which will include these costs within headline earnings, while others capitalise these costs, which will initially exclude these costs from headline earnings.
 The amortisation of these costs would be included in headline earnings.